gvwilson/sdxpy/en/src/editor/index.md

 ## Editing {: #editor-editing}

+We are finally ready to actually edit something.
--   Long overdue: create a `Buffer` class to store the text being edited
+Since we're going to be changing the text, we create a `Buffer` class to store it.
-    -   Check that it's being constructed with a list of strings (rather than a single string)
+This class checks that it's being constructed with a list of strings rather than a single string (because that was a mistake we made several times when writing the code).
-    -   Use `__len__` and `__getitem__` so that it looks like a list (no existing code needs to change)
+It also uses `__len__` and `__getitem__` so that it looks like a list, which means no existing code needs to change:

 [% inc file="editor_buffer.py" keep="buffer" %]

--   Only significant change to `Editor` is to ask the buffer what its bottom line is:
+The only significant change to `Editor` is to ask the buffer what its bottom line is:

 [% inc file="editor_buffer.py" keep="down" %]

--   Add that method to `Buffer`
+That method in the `Buffer` class is just one line long:
+{: .continue}

 [% inc file="editor_buffer.py" keep="bottom" %]

--   Everything else just works, which is a sign of good design
+Everything we have built so far just works after these changes, which is a sign of good design.
+{: .continue}

--   Now define the set of characters users are allowed to insert
+Now we can define the set of characters that users are allowed to insert.
+For now,
-    -   For now, stick to visible characters plus space
+we will stick to visible characters plus space;
-    -   Handle newlines, tabs, etc. in the exercises
+we will handle newlines, tabs, and so on in the exercises.
-    -   Don't define this ourselves: Python's [string][py_string] module is already there
+We don't define these character classes ourselves: instead, we rely on Python's [string][py_string] module.
-    -   Could add all the characters to `Editor.actions` so that they can be remapped, but leave that for exercises

 [% inc file="editor_insert.py" keep="string" %]

--   Interaction changes
-    -   If the character is a special action, do that
-    -   Otherwise, if it's insertable, insert it and move right
-    -   Otherwise, ignore it
+We could add an action method for each character, but for now it's simpler to modify `interact` to handle two cases separately:

 [% inc file="editor_insert.py" keep="interact" %]

+Finally,
--   Go back to the `Buffer` class and insert the character
+we can go back to the `Buffer` class and insert the character:

 [% inc file="editor_insert.py" keep="insert" %]

--   We can now edit the buffer
+We are now able to edit a file.

 ## Exercises {: #editor-exercises}